 Once in the building you will remain in the exam room to limit lobby congestion.
 Our reception staff will complete the payment process while you are in the exam room and afterwards there will be no loitering in the lobby.
 We are doing our best to keep everyone safe!

 Dr Sutton is proud that we’ve made it over a year with no employees getting Covid!
 Our number one priority is to keep clients and staff safe.
-We were pleasantly surprised that most pets have been surprisingly relaxed in the hospital without their humans.

 Pet online exam form